ajsmth/rn-tools/packages/navigation/readme.md

 ### Rendering a stack inside of a tabbed screen

-The previous example pushes screens on top of the tab navigator, but what if you wanted each tab to have its own stack.
-We can achieve this by nesting `StackNavigator` components in each tab.
+Each tab can have its own stack by nesting the `StackNavigator` component

 ```tsx
 function MyTabs() {